 Financial Analysis (3).
-Prereq: MBA 615, Business Foundations or Business Finance.
+Pre-req: MBA 612 and 613

 An in-depth analysis of corporate financial management activities related to acquisition of financial resources, short and long term financial planning, management of working capital, and evaluation of financial profitability.
 Major components related to financial markets and government fiscal policies and cash flow / break even analysis will be used to determine firm's viability within the marketplace.